datastax/dsbulk/manual/settings.md

 #### --codec.epoch _&lt;string&gt;_

-This setting applies only to CQL `timestamp` columns, and `USING TIMESTAMP` clauses in queries.
-If the input is a string containing only digits that cannot be parsed using the `codec.timestamp` format, the specified epoch determines the relative point in time used with the parsed value.
+This setting is used in the following situations:

+- When the target column is of CQL `timestamp` type, or when loading to a `USING TIMESTAMP` clause, or when unloading from a `writetime()` function call, and if `codec.timestamp` is set to `UNITS_SINCE_EPOCH`, then the epoch specified here determines the relative point in time to use to convert numeric data to and from temporals.
+For example, if the input is 123 and the epoch specified here is `2000-01-01T00:00:00Z`, then the input will be interpreted as N `codec.unit`s since January 1st 2000.
+- When loading, and the target CQL type is numeric, but the input is alphanumeric and represents a temporal literal, the time unit specified here will be used to convert the parsed temporal into a numeric value.
+For example, if the input is `2018-12-10T19:32:45Z` and the epoch specified here is `2000-01-01T00:00:00Z`, then the parsed timestamp will be converted to N `codec.unit`s since January 1st 2000.
+- When parsing temporal literals, if the input does not contain a date part, then the date part of the instant specified here will be used instead.
+For example, if the input is `19:32:45` and the epoch specified here is `2000-01-01T00:00:00Z`, then the input will be interpreted `2000-01-01T19:32:45Z`.

 The value must be expressed in [`ISO_ZONED_DATE_TIME`](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html#ISO_ZONED_DATE_TIME) format.

 Default: **"1970-01-01T00:00:00Z"**.